 The Spread parameter controls the spacing between channels.
 Like Rotation, Spread is subject to the Morph speed and has no effect on locked channels.
 Spread picks a center point and pushes the channels outward from that point until the desired spacing is achieved.
 Some channels move CW, some move CCW.
-In firmware version 1.0 (build 2015-07-15), channel 3 is taken as the center point, so it is the anchor around which the other channels are spread.
+Channel 3 is taken as the center point, so it is the anchor around which the other channels are spread.